Green Economic Development (GED)

 - Reinvestments of the accumulated savings

-- Strengthen the capacity of institutions - capacity building and technical assistance to the Environmental Funds along with the establishment of the Association of Thermal Power Engineers.
+- Strengthen institutional capacities - capacity building and technical assistance to the Environmental Funds along with the establishment of the Association of Thermal Power Engineers.

 - Institutionalization of the energy management - introduce the EMIS system in public buildings, educate end users, monitor the achieved savings, and create a legal obligation on the monitoring of consumption in public buildings.

-- Establishment of a legislative framework - creation of bylaws and financial mechanisms with the Environmental Protection Funds to create a sustainable system of financing of projects in the field of energy efficiency.
+- Establish a legislative framework - creation of bylaws and financial mechanisms with the Environmental Protection Funds to create a sustainable system of financing of projects in the field of energy efficiency.

 - Implement infrastructural measures - contribute to energy savings, employment of local workforce, increase comfort in public buildings, create savings in the budgets, and reinvest saved funds.